 Need to know which Christmas markets, festivals and other amazing holiday events are happening in the Netherlands in 2019?
 We’ve trawled the events calendars and come up with the best things happening in Holland for Christmas 2019.

 The amount of time and energy Dutch people spend on the feast of Sinterklaas might make you think that they don’t really celebrate Christmas in the Netherlands.
 And while for most Dutchies Sinterklaas is more of a big deal and that’s when most presents are given, they do still like Christmas.
 In fact, there are A LOT of Christmassy activities which happen in the Netherlands every year and they are just as exciting and magical as the ones in Germany!

-Christmas Events in the Netherlands 2018: Amsterdam
+Christmas Events in the Netherlands 2019: Amsterdam

 Another ice rink is set up on the Leidseplein, also surrounded by stalls selling food, drinks and gifts.
 There are also restaurants around the edges of the Leidseplein, so definitely a good spot to go ice-skating in order to work up an appetite!

 Amsterdam’s famous floating flower market also gets into the festive spirit by selling lots of Christmas trees alongside the usual tulips.
 Make sure you also check out the gorgeous Christmas Palace; a shop selling beautiful Christmas decorations all year long!